-The decreases in compensation and benefits, when comparing the three months ended April 30, 2024 to the same period in 2023, were primarily a result of lower stock-compensation expense due to forfeitures and lower grants of share-based payment awards.
+The decreases in compensation and benefits and consulting and outside services, when comparing the nine months ended October 31, 2024 to the same periods in 2023, were primarily attributable to the comprehensive resource reallocation plan discussed above and lower stock-compensation expense due to forfeitures and lower grants of share-based payment awards.
 The decrease in facilities and utilities expenses, when comparing these same periods, was primarily attributable to cost savings from consolidation of our facilities.
-These decreases were partially offset by the increase in software maintenance, which was primarily the result of investments in technology.
+These decreases were partially offset by the increase in software maintenance, which were primarily due to investments in technology.